fhiso/basic-concepts/patterns.md

 the "language of" a *pattern* as many theoretical computer science text do, which would greatly reduce the occurrences of the word "*match*".
-This draft has taken the position that "language" it too important a word in other genealogical concepts for its formal definition herein to be wise.
+This draft has taken the position that "language" it too important a word in other genealogical contexts for its formal definition herein to be wise.
 {/}

 {.note} Those familiar with theoretic computer science might be used to